-13.2 Any render containing cement may be subject to lime bloom.
+13.4 Renders containing cement may be subject to lime bloom.
 The occurrence of this may be reduced by avoiding application in adverse weather conditions.
-The effect is transient and less noticeable on lighter colours.
+The effect is transient and is less noticeable with lighter colours.

-13.3 The finishes may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, and the design and detailing of the wall.
+13.5 The finishes may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
 In common with traditional renders, discoloration by algae and lichens may occur in wet areas.
-The appearance may be restored by a suitable power wash or, if required, by over coating, provided the coating does not adversely affect the water vapour transmission or fire characteristics of the systems.
+The appearance may be restored by a suitable power wash or, if required, by over coating, provided the coating does not too adversely affect the water vapour transmission or fire characteristics of the system.
 The advice of the Certificate holder should be sought as to the suitability of a particular product.